Kurento/kurento/source/user/troubleshooting.rst

    [gst_proxy_pad_chain_default]
    /usr/lib/x86_64-linux-gnu/libgstreamer-1.5.so.0:0x5F5E3

-And now this is that same crash, after installing the packages *libglib2.0-0-dbg*, *libgstreamer1.5-0-dbg*, and *kms-core-dbg*:
+And now this is that same crash, after installing (among others) the packages *libglib2.0-0-dbg*, *libgstreamer1.5-0-dbg*, and *kms-core-dbg*.
+This stack trace is much more helpful, because it now indicates the exact file names and line numbers where the crash happened:

 .. code-block:: text